 Burncross Action Team

-With the benefit of old photos and BAT committee meeting minutes we can be reminded of the achievements and improvements now seen in Burncross since 2006.
+We can be reminded of the achievements and improvements now seen in Burncross since 2006.

 • Yorkshire in Bloom competition:- With much effort BAT won a Gold Award in 2014 and 2016 in the Large Village category.
 In 2018 the Burncross Gateway Garden won Platinum.
 This competition awards marks for quality of floral displays, environmental work and community involvement.